bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 ```

 Now, all we need is to prevent our `enemy_spawner` system from running until `EnemyAssets` is loaded.
-The most straight-forward approach is to use a [state](learn/book/control-flow/states/) to control for if our gameplay systems should run.
+A straight-forward approach is to use a [state](learn/book/control-flow/states/) to control for if our gameplay systems should run.

 ```rust
 fn main() {